GameDevUtils/xxx-site/README.md

 # site

-The bits and pieces that make up the site at http://gamedevutils.com/.
+The landing page, navigation, and standard look-and-feel for apps in the http://gamedevutils.com/ suite of tools.